 Many states bar undocumented students from accessing in-state tuition at public colleges and universities, even though they are residents.
 In-state tuition is much lower than out-of-state tuition.
 According to the College Board, the average in-state tuition and fees at public four-year institution for the 2019-20 academic year was $10,440 compared to $26,820 for out-of-state tuition and fees.18 Tuition and fees are just one of many college costs.
 Students must also pay for books, living expenses, food, transportation, and other expenses.
 Only 22 states and the District of Columbia allow undocumented students to pay in-state tuition: California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Kentucky, Maryland, Michigan, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Rhode Island, Utah, Virginia19, and Washington.20 Arizona requires undocumented students to pay 150% of the state’s in-state tuition rate.
-Students with DACA are permitted to pay in-state tuition in Massachusetts and Ohio, and Virginia.21 The remaining states require undocumented students to pay out-of-state tuition.
+Students with DACA are permitted to pay in-state tuition in Massachusetts and Ohio.21 The remaining states require undocumented students to pay out-of-state tuition.

 And while 49 states22 offer financial aid, only a limited number let undocumented students access it.
 Undocumented students can receive state financial aid in California, Colorado, District of Columbia, Hawaii, Illinois, Maryland, Minnesota, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, and Washington.23